Astrophysics (Index)About

 (limit on the temperature of a star dependent upon its mass and luminosity)

-A Hayashi limit is a limit on the temperature (or radius) of a star (or any object that adheres approximately to the idea gas law) dependent on its mass and luminosity.
-A star of higher temperature (or equivalently, of small radius, given its luminosity) is necessarily internally unstable, i.e., convection is inevitable until stability (hydrostatic equilibrium) is reached.
-The region of the H-R diagram beyond the Hayashi limit is termed the forbidden zone.
-Protostars can form within this forbidden zone, i.e., unstable, but after convection (and presumably other changes), they can leave it.
-A star right at the Hayashi limit is fully convective.
+A Hayashi limit is a limit on the temperature (and radius) of a star (or any stable object that adheres to the ideal gas law), the limit being dependent on the star's mass and luminosity.
+Given a particular luminosity, there is a relation between stars' temperatures and radii, and for a star consisting of an ideal gas, given also a specific mass, the ideal gas law determines whether such a star would be stable.
+A star of higher temperature than the limit, or equivalently, of smaller radius, is necessarily internally unstable, i.e., convection is inevitable until stability (hydrostatic equilibrium) is reached.
+A Hayashi limit forms a line on the H-R diagram (HRD), marking a corner of the HRD termed the forbidden zone.
+Protostars can form within this forbidden zone, i.e., they are unstable, but after convection (and presumably other changes), they can leave it.
+The term Hayashi phase is used for this period in the star's life.
+A star right at its Hayashi limit is fully convective.
 Hayashi tracks for different stellar masses fall near the corresponding Hayashi limit.
 Metallicity also affects the Hayashi limit, and a magnetic field can affect a star's interior so as to leave a star in the forbidden zone longer than otherwise possible.

 (astrophysics,stars,limit,temperature)